-Select Restore All Default Settings to restore all of the UN-SCAN-IT settings to their original values when the software was first installed.
-This feature can be useful for restoring Window sizes, default colors, and default digitizing settings.
+Select Restore All Default Settings to restore all of the UN-SCAN-IT gel settings to their original values when the software was first installed.
+This feature can be useful for restoring Window sizes, default colors, and default analysis settings.